 The designs are far from the traditional ‘vibrator’ style.
 Which genders are you marketing to?

-I emphasise that Cute Little Factors is gender inclusive, rather than gender neutral.
+I emphasize that Cute Little Factors is gender inclusive, rather than gender-neutral.
 Cute Little Fuckers is brimming with so much gender… even our toys have pronouns.

 How does that gender inclusiveness feed into design?

 Bodies are different shapes and sizes, but making our toys as versatile as possible really helps that be the case.
 For example: anytime you make an insertable toy, if you give it a bend or flare base at the bottom, suddenly it becomes safer for anal use.
 The amount of people who can safely use that toy is almost doubled.

 Also, out Starsi toy has pinpoint stimulation on the tips of the starfish, so it has wide, flat vibrations.
 One community this is great for is trans women who have not had bottom surgery.
 Or anyone who has a dysphoric relationship with their genitals.
 The wide flat area creates stimulation over a wide area, but has sort of a vulvic feel in the hand.
 The number of trans women we’ve had reach out to us and say that this is the first not-dysphoric experience they’ve had with a sex toy… we’ve had so many people say that.